yawnoc/ascii-art/README.md

 ## TODO

-1. Convert image to grayscale intensity matrix
+1. Convert image to greyscale intensity matrix
-2. Subdivide grayscale intensity matrix into blocks
+2. Subdivide greyscale intensity matrix into blocks
 3. Select best character for each block by
    i. average intensity
    ii. shape